mexca/mexca/README.md

 To fix this:

-(1) Make sure that you have installed libsndfile via brew, if not [install it](https://formulae.brew.sh/formula/libsndfile).
+1. Make sure that you have installed libsndfile via brew, if not [install it](https://formulae.brew.sh/formula/libsndfile).

-(2) copy the libsndfile installed from Homebrew (/opt/homebrew/lib/_soundfile_data/libsndfile.dylib) into the expected folder ‘python3.9/site-packages/_soundfile_data/‘
+2. Copy the libsndfile installed from Homebrew (/opt/homebrew/lib/_soundfile_data/libsndfile.dylib) into the expected folder ‘python3.9/site-packages/_soundfile_data/‘

-(3) Restart the kernel
+3. Restart the kernel.

 Error n.
 2: